“Peace Be With You All”

 The Great Escapade: A Taste of Freedom and A Bit of God’s Grace

-As America celebrates her birthday and hard-won independence today, I wanted to reflect a little on the word ‘freedom.’
-The Fourth of July this year is an odd one for the history books, one without live fireworks, large picnic gatherings, or even concerts.
-Most of us for months now have lost the freedom to come and go as we please, to face the world without a mask covering, to grieve a dying loved one in person, or even to attend class at school, all in the name of protecting the well-being and health of others around us.
+As America celebrates her birthday and hard-won independence today, let us reflect a little on the word ‘freedom.’
+The Fourth of July this year is an odd one for the history books: no live fireworks, large picnic gatherings, or even concerts.
+For months now, most of us have lost the freedom to come and go […]

 Feast of Corpus Christi: A Reflection on the Real Presence of Christ in the Eucharist